unification-com/xfund-router/docs/api/lib/ConsumerLib.md

 <a name="ConsumerLib-validateTopUpGas-struct-ConsumerLib-State-address-uint256-"></a>
 ### Function `validateTopUpGas(struct ConsumerLib.State self, address _dataProvider, uint256 _amount) -> bool success`
-validateTopUpGas called by the underlying Consumer.sol contract in order to
+validateTopUpGas called by the underlying ConsumerBase.sol contract in order to
      validate the topUpGas input prior to forwarding ETH and data to the Router.